larryhastings/big/README.md

 to `state`.

 (Tip: Use a `list` as a stack to track the state of `split_delimiters`.
-Push open delimiters with `.append`, and pop them with `.pop` when you encounter the matching close delimiter.)
+Push open delimiters with `.append`, and pop them off using `.pop` whenever you see a close delimiter.
+Since `split_delimiters` ensures that open and close delimiters match, you don't need to check them yourself!)

 Yields 3-tuples containing strings: